Love Canal: Remediation

 Houses in the residential areas on the east and west sides of the canal were demolished.
 All that remains on the west side are abandoned residential streets.
 Some older east side residents, whose houses stand alone in the demolished neighborhood, chose to stay.
 It was estimated that fewer than 90 of the original 900 families opted to remain.
 They were willing to remain as long as they were guaranteed that their homes were in a relatively safe area.
 On June 4, 1980, the state government founded the Love Canal Area Revitalization Agency (LCARA) to restore the area.
 The area north of Love Canal became known as Black Creek Village.
 LCARA wanted to resell 300 homes that had been bought by New York when the residents were relocated.
 The homes are farther away from where the chemicals were dumped.
 The most toxic area (16 acre) was reburied with a thick plastic liner, clay and dirt.
 A 2.4 m high barbed wire fence was installed around the area.
-It has been calculated that 248 separate chemicals, including 60 kg of dioxin, have been unearthed from the canal.
+It has been calculated that 248 separate chemicals, including 60 kg of dioxins, have been unearthed from the canal.